DONATE NOW SECURELY WITH

 How are my annual fund donations to BRSAF used?

-The majority of all dollars donated to the annual fundraising campaign go directly to the student grants (awards).
+The majority of dollars donated to the annual fundraising campaign go directly to the student grants (awards).
 A donation to a Named Fund, or a designated capital gift, is added to the Fund’s investments.

 What is the best way for me to support the BRSAF?